 *Manufacturer’s Suggested Retail Price

 **Suggested Maximum Price: Most sales take place at a modest discount to this price.
-See page 204 for details.
+See this page for details.

 A Phi Beta Kappa graduate of UC Irvine, Willie Chen has passionately taught piano in Southern California since 2002, and maintains an active studio in northwest Orange County.
 He often goes piano shopping with students’ families.
 Chen is a member of the Music Teachers’ Association of California.
 He can be reached via e-mail at [email protected].